HPDCollaborative/docs/index.md

 ---
-title: Getting Started with the Builder
+title: Getting Started with the Builder API
 description: Learn how to get started using the HPD Builder
 category: Introduction
 ---